anpham6/android-docs/source/browser.rst

     import { parseDocument } from "https://unpkg.com/squared/android.js";
   <script>

-.. tip:: Fastest and easiest to use is the traditional :alt:`(UMD)` non-modular namespaced global reference :target:`squared`.
-ESM is more appropriately used when bundled into one application :alt:`(web)` and not used with import maps :alt:`(development)`.
+.. tip:: The traditional **UMD** namespaced global reference :target:`squared` is the fastest to load and execute. **ESM** is the modern alternative but has some drawbacks when used with larger libraries.
+It is not recommended to use :target:`import maps` outside of a development environment.

 .. [#] android | chrome | vdom
 .. [#] android
 .. [#] android | chrome | vdom | vdom-lite
+.. [#esm] Framework switching :func:`setFramework` is not supported.